• Skip to primary navigation

 • 1/2 cup sliced almonds (you can buy these in a package)

-• 2 tablespoons coconut sugar or date sugar (optional)
+• 2 tbsp coconut sugar or date sugar (optional)

 • 1 head Romaine lettuce chopped or torn into small pieces